-The Group writes insurance risks only in Australia and currently only underwrites (through its subsidiary, Hospitality Employers Mutual Limited) workers compensation in NSW.
+The Group writes insurance risks only in Australia and currently only underwrites workers compensation in NSW.
 The Group will consider further underwriting opportunities where a business case demonstrates that the capital adequacy and the level of return to shareholders remain within risk tolerances.